Posted on behalf of Stephens, Anderson & Cummings on Feb 09, 2015 in Auto Accidents

 Right now, the app is not available for download or purchase.
 However, researchers hope to commercialize the app soon, which may help keep thousands of teenaged drivers safe.

 Distracted driving is a serious issue for all drivers, regardless of age.
 If you or your family member was injured by a distracted driver, you may be able to hold him or her responsible for their negligence.
-Contact Stephens, Anderson & Cummings today, and learn how our experienced Texas injury attorneys can help you.
+Contact Stephens, Anderson & Cummings today, and learn how a personal injury lawyer from our law firm can help you.

 Call 877.920.9009 or use our case evaluation form to schedule your free consultation today.